Triple J Hottest 100, 1998: Countries Represented

+Top 10 Albums of 1998

 CD release

 This was the last volume to be released on cassette.

 A later release omits "Never There", "Got the Life", "Sweetest Thing", "Brick", "Don't You Know Who I Am", and "Everybody Here Wants You", while including "If You Tolerate This Your Children Will Be Next" by Manic Street Preachers, "Untouchable Face" by Ani DiFranco, and Something for Kate's cover of "Harpoon".